sunilson/Random-Animated-Gradient-Background-Android/README.md

   //Create gradient
   val gradient = GradientDrawable(orientation, colors.toIntArray())

-  //Add to animDrawable
-  animDrawable.addFrame(gradient, 4000)
+  //Add to animDrawable with random animation duration (maybe between 4000 to 8000 ms would be a good value) animDrawable.addFrame(gradient, randomDuration)
 }

 //Apply to View